Elin-Modding-Resources/Elin.Docs/articles/100_Mod Documentation/Custom Whatever Loader/EN/Thing/gundata.md

 ## Specifying Sockets

-You can specify N number of sockets by using the tag `addSocket_N` in the gun's Thing sheet.
-Note that some sockets might not be empty.
+You can specify gun sockets by using the tag `addSocket` and `addSocket(enchant_alias)` in the Thing sheet.
+For example, `addSocket,addSocket,addSocket(bane_god)` will ensure 2 empty sockets and 1 socket with enchant `God Bane` will be added.

+You can also use `noRandomSocket` tag to remove all random generated sockets before applying your own.

 ## Import Ranged Weapon Data